Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-The 'Maya' Julia on her altar wearing a white Manila shawl and a flower diadem and surrounded by purple lavander flowers and yellow broom (retama) flowers.
+Photographers taking pictures of the altar of Ainhoa in the main square of Colmenar Viejo.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-Portrait of Alcira the 'Maya' during Colmenar Viejo Spring festival, she is wearing a black Manila shawl and a diadem made with red and pink flowers.
+The 'Maya' Alcira on her altar wearing a black Manila shawl and a flower diadem and surrounded by lavender and other wildflowers.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-Portrait of Julia the 'Maya' during Colmenar Viejo Spring festival, she is wearing a white Manila shawl and a diadem made with different types of flowers.
+Portrait of Alcira the 'Maya' during Colmenar Viejo Spring festival, she is wearing a black Manila shawl and a diadem made with red and pink flowers.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-The 'Maya' Alcira on her altar wearing a black Manila shawl and a flower diadem and surrounded by lavender and other wildflowers.
+The 'Maya' Zoe on her altar wearing a pink Manila shawl and a flower diadem and surrounded by wildflowers.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-Portrait of Antia the 'Maya' during Colmenar Viejo Spring festival, she is wearing a pearl Manila shawl and a diadem made with different types of flowers with a purple dominant.
+Portrait of Zoe the 'Maya' during Colmenar Viejo Spring festival, she is wearing a pink Manila shawl and a diadem made with pink flowers.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-The 'Maya' Antia on her altar looking to ther left, wearing a pearl Manila shawl and a flower diadem and surrounded by purple lavender flowers, yellow broom (retama) flowers and other wildflowers.
+Face of Valeria the 'Maya' wearing a blue Manila shawl and a flower diadem surrounded by wildflowers in her altar.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-The 'Maya' Julia on her altar wearing a white Manila shawl and a flower diadem and surrounded by purple lavander flowers and yellow broom (retama) flowers.
+A relative of Valeria the 'Maya' doing the final touches to her flower diadem.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-The 'Maya' Zoe on her altar wearing a pink Manila shawl and a flower diadem and surrounded by wildflowers.
+Empty altar of the 'Maya' Julia before starting the 'Las Mayas' festival in Colmenar Viejo.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-Empty altar of the 'Maya' Zoe before starting the 'Las Mayas' festival in Colmenar Viejo.
+Empty altar of the 'Maya' Ainhoa before starting the 'Las Mayas' festival in Colmenar Viejo.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM

 Colmenar Viejo, Spain.
 2nd May, 2024.
-Empty altar of the 'Maya' Ainhoa before starting the 'Las Mayas' festival in Colmenar Viejo.
+Empty altar of the 'Maya' Zoe before starting the 'Las Mayas' festival in Colmenar Viejo.
 ‘Las Mayas’ is a pagan tradition that celebrates the arrival of the Spring, worshiping young girls surrounded by flowers and offerings.
-This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-photo
+This festivity has a Roman origin and is held the 2nd of May in Colmenar Viejo (Spain). © Valentin Sama-Rojo/Alamy Live News.-stock-foto

 RM